 Sweat it out

 It’s true what the wellness experts say about exercise and depression.
 Because of the endorphins, getting your body moving can be the 1-2-soccer punch your feelings need to take a hike.
 After a long hiatus, I’ve finally begun strapping my running shoes back on and pulling the yoga mat out!
 It’s something I’d been affirming for months, and finally found the courage to add back into my life.
 You can do this slowly at first.
-Dancing in your living room to that jam from The Weekend, or taking a brisk walk during lunch time.
+Dancing in your living room to your favorite jam, or taking a brisk walk during lunch time.
 Over time, your body will thank you and even begin to ask you for more.

 Read uplifting texts

-The Seven Spiritual Laws of Success, The Four Agreements, The Artist’s Way… all of these texts were so powerful in helping me regain balance on this journey.
-(If you’re interested in even more suggestions, check out this list of best business books full of spiritual reads).
+The Year of Yes, The Four Agreements, The Artist’s Way… all of these texts were so powerful in helping me regain balance on this journey.
 Self-help tends to get a pretty bad rep. Though it’s incredibly important for us to learn how to honestly help ourselves.
-Especially since others may not often know how to help us, despite wanting to or their best efforts to.
+Especially since others may not often know how to help us, despite wanting to or their best efforts to try.
 Finding books and texts that are positive, and can provide insightful guidance can help ease that feeling of being in it alone.
 It can also provide you with strategies that you may not have previously thought of.
 One of my favorite practices, which came from reading Latham Thomas’s book “Own Your Glow: A Soulful Guide to Luminous Living” was a dream jar!
 Every night, before I went to bed, I would write down one dream or affirmation.
 “I am joyful.
 Good things are coming.
 I matter.”
 Etc. Every morning during my meditation, I would pull one out and focus on visualizing it.
 What it felt like, looked like, sounded like.
 Small practices like this can be found in a wide range of nourishing reads.

 Give yourself… time…